scryinfo/scryg/codestyle_go.md

 	hello.HiName()
 }
 ```
-The code above can be compiled, The reason why compile passed without realizing API hi while running panic is that the Hi in the struct is only one field and don’t have name, the full call is like:
-hello.Hi.HiName()，hello.Hi value is nil，so while running panic
+The code above can be compiled, The reason why compile passed without realizing API hi while running panic is that the Hi in the struct is only one field and don’t have name, the full call is like:hello.Hi.HiName()，hello.Hi value is nil，so while running panic
 * Add possibilities for error, compile passed but running error
 * If Hello realize API Hi，then hello.HiName call is its own method rather than hello.Hi.HiName，easy to be misunderstanding.
 * Struct embedded struct and inerface is one field, but interface embedded in interface should be required for realization methods